About This Guide

 Teacher PD is as important as ever, yet there may be growing reluctance to prioritize professional learning due to teacher workload and fatigue.
 But what if the problem is not the quantity of professional learning, but the relevance and value?
 Maybe teachers are resistant not to PD, but to PD that fails to meet their evolving needs and schedules, and their expectations and requirements.

-A D2L-commissioned survey of nearly 1,000 educators identified four essential areas where improvement is needed:
+The D2L-commissioned survey of educators identified four essential areas where improvement is needed:

 - Personalization to increase relevancy and flexibility

 - Timeliness to improve access and application

 - Hybrid methods to support learner community and self-pacing

 - Internal communications enhancement to inform understanding and awareness

 This guide identifies eight recommended practices for operationalizing those themes, filling these gaps and modernizing K-12 professional learning to be more teacher-centered, responsive to their dynamic needs and applicable to their daily practice.

 Summary of Recommended Practices

 - Value Professional Learning: Create a school culture that values teachers as professionals and professional learners